erfanzar/InstinctiveDiffuse/README.md

 Oh hello there im CreativeGAN
-an AI tool that can turn your words into picture and I can sure you that I can do thing that you will fall in love with
+an AI tool that can turn your words into picture and I can ensure you that I can do thing that you will fall in love with

 for the start let me show you an image

-but wait a bit before we begin I do like to tell you where my power comes from a person who called erfan got an idea to fine tune and change a bit of open-journey AI algo and customize that and yea so I have to tell you im here after training in erfan gym only for 1 week for 8 epochs and 56000 steps and im here BTW let get start
+but wait a bit before we begin I do like to tell you where my power comes from a person who called erfan got an idea to fine tune and change a bit of journey AI algo and customize that and yea so I have to tell you im here after training in erfan gym only for 1 week for 8 epochs and 56000 steps and im here BTW let get start